Pension Age Disability Payment

 You will not pay tax on Pension Age Disability Payment.

-Pension Age Disability Payment does not reduce your means-tested benefits or tax credits, but it might lead to increases in them.
+Pension Age Disability Payment does not reduce your means-tested benefits, but it might lead to increases in them.

 You might be able to get other benefits and help because you get Pension Age Disability Payment.